kittydepa/Python101_PyLadies_Stockholm_2022/README.md

 ## Contents

-This is a free course, hosted mainly in-person in the Stockholm city centre.
+A free course, hosted mainly in-person in the Stockholm city centre.

 The aim of this course is to provide a safe, and structured learning environment to get more women coding in Python.
 This is the first course in an expected series of courses.